simonmichael/hledger_site/src/faq.md

 hledger register 'amt:>0'
 ```

-### How can I show transactions where money left an account ?
+### How do I show transactions where money left an account ?

 You can use `register` with an account and amount query:
 ```shell